sebasrivera96/tabellarius/README.md

 ## Delete people & information

+Since the system is not 100% reliable, there will be some cases in which the user would like to delete the information created.
+For this reason, the interactive menu offers two options to delete this information.

+### Remove all people registered

+As the name suggests, this function will delete all the information in the Firebase Realtime Database.
+It is suggested to use this command only when the information was corrupted or a fatal error ocurred.
+If that is not the case, it is recommended to check the next function.

+### Delete the paths associated to all users

+This command will delete all the paths to images associated to the users.
+For instance, if the face recognition algorithm performed poorly on a set of images, the information stored will not be useful anymore.
+Therefore, it is recommended to remove the paths, tune the algorithm and rerun it on the dataset.

 ## Future development

 In the file called [TODO](./TODO.md), one can find the features that could be added to this system.